 The mention of the oil cruse is one of the very few references to the Maccabean Revolt made in Talmudic literature.
 As a result, the question “What are we eating?” – perhaps the most important Jewish question imaginable when it comes to the holidays – was not fully answered, at least according to historical research, until the 14th century.

-So, what did they eat during Chanukah in the 14th century?
+So, what did they eat during Hanukkah in the 14th century?

 The folktale versions of the story of Judith provided an answer to this pressing question.
 According to some versions of the story, when Judith wished Holofernes to become thirsty, she fed him levivot, in addition to the aforementioned dairy foods.
 After beheading Holofernes, Judith commanded that a festive meal be prepared, including levivot or latkes, made from a mixture of dough and honey.
 Judith also encouraged the consumption of wine, to help bring about the joy of the holiday, much like in the story of Purim which appears in the Book of Esther.

-The authors of the Tosafot, who added to Rashi’s commentary on the Torah and Talmudic literature between the 12th and 14th centuries, were the first to associate the sufganin with Chanukah.
-Over time, the link between doughy pastries, the sufganin and Chanukah grew stronger; by the 14th century, oily foods were a proud Chanukah tradition.
+The authors of the Tosafot, who added to Rashi’s commentary on the Torah and Talmudic literature between the 12th and 14th centuries, were the first to associate the sufganin with Hanukkah.
+Over time, the link between doughy pastries, the sufganin and Hanukkah grew stronger; by the 14th century, oily foods were a proud Hanukkah tradition.
 Here below is a translated segment from Even Bohan, Rabbi Ḳalonymus’ 14th century poem which makes reference to levivot and sufganin:

 in order to honour Mattityah ben Yoḥanan the renowned

 and the Ḥasmoneans,

 knowledgeable about making food [biryah] and cooking levivot,

 large and round, the whole size of the frying pan,